-Maggie Super Church is CLF’s Vice President for Market Innovation and Impact.
+Maggie Super Church is CLF’s Vice President for Healthy and Resilient Communities.
 Before joining in 2018, she served as a consultant and adviser to CLF on the Healthy Neighborhoods Equity Fund and the Healthy Neighborhoods Study.
 For over twenty years Maggie has been a consultant and non-profit leader on both the state and national level in urban planning, real estate and community development, and environmental protection.

 Maggie earned her master’s degree in City Planning at the Massachusetts Institute of Technology, where she was the recipient of the Wallace Floyd Award for City Design and Development and the MIT/DUSP Excellence in Public Service Award.

 She is a 1994 Truman Scholar and holds a master’s degree in Urban Design from the Edinburgh College of Art and a BA in Architecture from Yale University.
 Her work has been featured by the U.S. EPA, Federal Reserve Bank of San Francisco and Non-Profit Finance Fund, and NPR Marketplace.
 She is a member of the Robert Wood Johnson Foundation’s County Health Rankings Scientific Advisory Committee, and a Corporator and CRA Committee member at The Savings Bank.
 Maggie was honored to receive a Conservation Hero award from the National Park Service in 2015 for service to Groundwork USA, where she served as Board Chair from 2010 to 2015.